-Accreditations based on evaluation by peers have created a further barrier to regular comparisons of business schools and business.
+Accreditations based on an evaluation by peers have created a further barrier to regular comparisons of business schools and business.
 The principles of the Benefit Certification will contribute to break these barriers in the field of sustainability and thus foster progress for all stakeholders.

 Becoming a Benefit School supposes a profound transformation for business schools and, thus, a lot of energy to manage the change.
 Beyond the moral dimension of contributing to a more sustainable (business) world, it is important to highlight the main outcomes for those schools that take the lead in becoming Benefit Schools.

 First, Benefit Schools will be able to attract the best talents, both among faculty and students.
 An increasing number of faculty question the sense of their jobs and are looking for opportunities to make a positive impact on academia and students but also business and society.
 Rather than feel isolated in schools that do not pay full attention to sustainability, they are likely to join those schools that give a clear signal to put these values at the very core of their strategy and activities.

 In a similar vein, more and more students aim at making sense of their career and want to become leaders for a better future.
 If they trust a school to really put the development of these skills at the top of their priorities, they are very likely to choose this school, even if it is lower ranked.